Axillary Lymph Node Dissection for Breast Cancer

 At Moffitt Cancer Center, we offer a complete range of innovative breast cancer diagnostic and treatment options in a single, convenient location.
 Our highly experienced breast surgeons are fellowship trained and have completed extensive training in breast cancer treatment, above and beyond their medical school training and residencies.
 With highly successful surgical outcomes, Moffitt consistently ranks at more than 95 percent in patient satisfaction.

-To learn more about axillary lymph node dissection and other breast cancer diagnostic and treatment options, call 1-888-663-3488 or register to schedule an appointment online.
+To learn more about axillary lymph node dissection and other breast cancer diagnostic and treatment options, call 1-888-663-3488 or complete a new patient registration form online.
 No referrals are required.